keymapperorg/KeyMapper/README.md

 - 3rd digit: patches.
 Incrememtend after a hotfix or bug fix.

 Additional labels can be used as a suffix. e.g "alpha".

+#### Version codes
+The version code in the develop branch should always be the highest.
+Therefore, when a new version is released in the release branch, it should be incremented as well.